HappyTa/DS_Individual_Project/README.md

 #### Categorical Variable EDA

 For this section, I will use barplot and countplots.
-The barplot will be use to represents a statistical estimate for a variable with the height of each recatangle and indicates the uncertanty around that estimate using an error bar.
-A count plot is similar to a histogram but across a categorical instead of quantitative variable, it show the counts of observation in each categorical bin using bars.
+The barplot will be used to represents a statistical estimate for a variable with the height of each recatangle and indicates the **uncertanty** around that estimates an error bar.
+A count plot is similar to a histogram but across a categorical instead of quantitative variable, it shows the counts of observation in each categorical bin using bars.

 ##### Platform

 ![Barplot for Platform](/graph/platformEDA.png)

-Here I wanted to see if there were any genre that sold better on different platform
+Here I wanted to see if there were any genres that sold better on different platforms.

 ![Barplot for Platform, seprated by Genre](/graph/platform-genreEDA.png)